 Although every effort was taken to design and execute the data collection process as rigorously and comprehensively as possible, several limitations remain.
-At the centre of these limitations lies the problem of data availability and the nature, detail and scope of the information that forms the basis of this research endeavour.
-On that note, it is also important to emphasise that an overview of noise-hotspots in the Mediterranean needs to consider continuous noise as well, which this investigation has purposefully neglected for practical reasons.
+At the center of these limitations lies the problem of data availability and the nature, detail and scope of the information that forms the basis of this research endeavor.
+It is also important to emphasize that an overview of noise-hotspots in the Mediterranean needs to consider continuous noise as well, which this investigation has purposefully neglected for practical reasons.
 Other impulsive noise-related activities, such as oil and gas extraction and military/naval sonar are, likewise, significant emissions of noise and need to be considered in future research, as they are not covered here.